 As an independent nonprofit organization, the Consumer Choice Center is dependent on funding from private donors.
-We do not accept money from governmental institutions.
-As described in our Code of Ethics, we strictly maintain editorial independence and do not give our funders influence on editorial decisions.
+As described in our Code of Ethics, we strictly maintain editorial independence and do not give our funders any influence on editorial decisions.

 Our support comes from corporations, individuals, and foundations.
 We have a tiered membership model available to members who support us on a yearly basis, equaling silver, gold, and platinum status.
-These members donate anywhere between $10 to $50 a year to support our work and mission.
+These members donate anywhere between $10 to $50 a year to support our work and mission (and in cryptocurrencies).

-In the past, we have received funding from multiple industries such as energy, fast moving consumer goods, airlines, manufacturing, digital, healthcare, the chemical industry, banking, cryptocurrencies, and fin-tech.
-Among our many funders we are proud to count the Atlas Network (foundation), the Wayland Group (Cannabis), Canaccord (Banking), Japan Tobacco International (which co-sponsored our launch event in Brussels), the Supreme Cannabis Company, the Geneva Network, the electric Hand-dryer Association (corporation), British American Tobacco (corporation) for their support of our tobacco harm reduction advocacy, and the Atlas Project (corporation).
+In the past, we have received funding from multiple industries such as energy, fast moving consumer goods, airlines, manufacturing, digital, healthcare, chemicals, banking, cryptocurrencies, and fin-tech.
+Among our many funders we are proud to count the Atlas Network (foundation), the Wayland Group (Cannabis), Canaccord (Banking), Japan Tobacco International (which co-sponsored our launch event in Brussels), the Supreme Cannabis Company, the Geneva Network, the Electric Hand-Dryer Association (corporation), British American Tobacco (corporation) for their support of our tobacco harm reduction advocacy, and the Atlas Project (corporation).

-You can find the latest list of our staff members on our staff page.
+You can find the latest list of our staff members and our associated fellows on our staff page.

-We define Consumer Choice as a state in which consumers have wide choice among different products, innovations, and price classes.
-Prohibitive laws, protectionist measures, and indirect taxes are the main ways on how Consumer Choice gets limited.
+We define Consumer Choice as a state in which consumers have a wide choice among different products, innovations, and price classes.
+Prohibitive laws, protectionist measures, and indirect taxes are the main ways how Consumer Choice becomes limited.